Structures

 Following approaches are avialable to create structures:

-structure...() Functions like structure() and structure protect() create structures with intial member names and values provided in two parameter sets.
+structure...() Functions like structure() and structure protect() create structures with intial member names and values provided in two sets.

 Direct referencing Assigning a simple variable with a member name will initialize it with a structure.
 This will not be possible if the variable is already an array.